ares466/aws-notes/DYNAMODB.md

 >
 > The OrderDate, Quarter, Month, and Year represent different dimensions for the same year.
 Using GSIs that include these attributes allows for efficient querying.

+### Sparse GSIs

+GSIs should be sparse to improve GSI scan performance, reduce cost, and improve efficiency.

+### Use Item Versions for Concurrency Control

+By defining and storing the version of an item as an attribute, developers can use conditional expressions to guarantee a change is being applied to the most recent version.
+This solution prevents unintended overwrites for a highly concurrent usecase.

+## PartiQL

+PartiQL is a SQL-like interface to DynamoDB.
+It will optimize query execution by running eligible query parts in parallel.
+  - e.g., SELECT * FROM DemoTable07 (scan)
+  - e.g., SELECT product_id, product_name, rating FROM DemoTable07